 You will find kale in salads, stir-fries, soups, and even as an ingredient in smoothies for its high fiber and nutrient content.
 In Asia, kale is a common ingredient in vegetable stir-fries as the hearty leaves stand up well to cooking at high temperatures.
 In the United States, kale is often combined with other greens such as collard or turnip leaves and braised for hours with a ham hock until tender.

 Where to Buy Kale

 Kale can be found at any grocery store in the produce section near the other leafy greens.
-It can be purchased in a bunch with stems intact or pre-chopped and bagged with the stems removed.
+It can be purchased in a bunch with the stems intact or chopped and bagged with the stems removed.
 Either way, the leaves should have a deep, vibrant color and feel crisp and sturdy to the touch.
 Stay away from limp, dull, or yellow-tinged leaves.
 Baby kale is most often sold in bags or plastic tubs.

 Kale is easy to grow in a home garden and thrives in cooler temperatures; a warm climate will turn the green bitter.
 It requires full sun to part shade and should be watered regularly as the moist soil keeps the leaves crisp in texture and sweet tasting.

 Washing should be done just prior to cooking or consuming, rather than before storage as wet leaves will wilt faster.
 Because kale is quite sturdy, it can stay fresh in the refrigerator for up to four or five days.
 Keep the kale loosely wrapped and in the vegetable crisper to allow airflow but prevent excessive drying.
 You can also freeze kale for longer storage; remove stems and blanch before placing in a zip-top bag.